experimentAccount2/slpkg/README.rst

 remove packages from your system events.
-Notable mention must give the command '# slpkg --removepkg <packages>' which can remove a packages with all dependencies together after editing configuration file '/etc/slpkg/slpkg.conf' (default is disable).
-Also you can check if packages used as dependency with additional option "--check-deps".
+Notable mention must give the command '# slpkg --removepkg <packages>' which can remove a packages with all dependencies together after editing configuration file '/etc/slpkg/slpkg.conf' (default is disable) or add additional option "--deps".
+Also you can check if packages used as dependency with additional option
+"--check-deps".
 Option "--tag" allow to remove packages with by TAG.
 Optional you can use dialog utility with additional option "--checklist" (require python2-pythondialog).